MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-services.md

 ### SOAP Web Services
  SOAP web services allow full flexibility for building operation-centric services.
 They provide industry standard interoperability.
 The most common type of messaging pattern in SOAP is the Remote Procedure Call \(RPC\), where one network node \(the client\) sends a request message to another node \(the server\), and the server sends a response message to the client.

+> [!IMPORTANT]
-[!IMPORTANT] The capability of exposing SOAP endpoints will be removed in a later release.
-SOAP has been superseded by OData V4.
-It's recommended that integrations are migrated to OData V4 or REST API Web Services as soon as possible.
+> SOAP is replaced by OData V4.
+The support for SOAP endpoints will be removed in a later release.
+We recommend that you migrate integrations to OData V4 or REST API web services as soon as possible.

 ### Page Web Services
 When you expose a page as an OData web service, you can query that data to return a service metadata \(EDMX\) document, an AtomPub document, or a JavaScript Object Notation \(JSON\) document.
 You can also write back to the database if the exposed page is writable.
 For more information, see [OData Web Services](OData-Web-Services.md).